 It shold have a single lead that connects to a pen like tool that has a contact on it and a small light.
 The lead will have a clip on it that can attach to an electrical terminal.

 NOTE: The tests noted below can also be done with a multi meter.
 Multi meters are a little tricky to use and beyond the scope of this article.
-Check out How to Use a Multi Meter PDF and Using a Multi meter, for more information.
+Check out Using a Multi meter, for more information.

 The first thing you want to do is turn off the power.
 Shut off the breaker and tag it so that no one turns it back on.
 Water heater element testing should only be done when the power is off.